 The issue is, these estimates are wholly empirically based.
 The illusion that they have anything close to the natural rate estimate is manifest everything time a chief economist proclaims “this time is different’.
-Lets look at the theoretical basis for this central bank theoretical error.
+Let

 In one rendition of the natural rate of interest Wicksell wrote:

 This is necessarily the same rate of interest which wold be determined by the supply and demand if no use were made of money and all lending were effected in the form of real capitalInterest and Price, p.188

 This is a monumental error by the Federal Reserve.
 It is an assumption.
 The assumption is in an economy where